wetryingtodorock/getblock-docs/en/rpc-service/heco/json-rpc/heco_eth_getTransactionCount.md

 ---
-title: heco:eth_getTransactionCount \[POST\]
+title: heco:eth_getTransactionCount - Huobi ECO Chain
-description: Returns the number of transactions sent from an address.
+description: Example code for the heco:eth_getTransactionCount json-rpc method. Сomplete guide on how to use heco:eth_getTransactionCount json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters